Elizabeth Dilling: Anti-communism

 The book was reprinted eight times and sold more than 16,000 copies by 1941.
 Thousands more were given away.
 It was sold in Chicago book stores and by mail order from Dilling's house.
-It was distributed by the KKK, the Knights of the White Camellia, the German-American Bund, and the Aryan Bookstores.
 Subscribers to Gerald Winrod's new journal, The Revealer, received a copy; fundamentalist preacher W. B. Riley, president of the Northwest Bible Training School, claimed he had given away hundreds of copies; and it was advertised and sold by the Moody Bible Institute.
 It was endorsed by officials in the DAR and the American Legion.
 Copies were bought by the Pinkerton Detective Agency, the New York Police Department, the Chicago Police Department, and the Federal Bureau of Investigation.
 A Los Angeles arms manufacturer bought and distributed 150 copies, and a tear gas manufacturer bought 1,500 copies, which it distributed to the Standard Oil Company, the National Guard, and hundreds of police departments.

 In 1935, Dilling returned to her alma mater to accuse such people as university president Robert Maynard Hutchins, educational reformer John Dewey, activist Jane Addams, and Republican Senator William Borah of being communist sympathizers.
 Retail tycoon Charles R. Walgreen asked for her help to obtain a public hearing after his niece complained that professors at the university were communists.
 They demanded the closure of the university.
 The Illinois legislature convened to discuss the matter, ultimately deciding that the claims were unfounded.
 Dilling delivered a frenetic half-hour speech at the Illinois General Assembly, with calls from the audience to "kill every communist".
 She declared, "It is certain that the University of Chicago is diseased with Communism and that its contagion is a menace to the community and the Nation."

 Dilling's next book, The Roosevelt Red Record and Its Background, published two weeks before the 1936 presidential election, was less successful.
 Like much of her later writing, it was largely a disjointed series of quotations.
-President Franklin D. Roosevelt's "Jew Deal" (as Dilling was calling the New Deal) was already a central theme of The Red Network, and it was already being debated elsewhere.
+President Franklin D. Roosevelt's New Deal was already a central theme of The Red Network, and it was already being debated elsewhere.
 Dilling later claimed that the House Un-American Activities Committee was founded largely thanks to her two books.
 She wrote a pamphlet attacking Borah, entitled Borah: "Borer from Within" the G.O.P., fearing that if he won the presidential nomination voters would be forced to choose between two communists.
 She distributed 5,000 copies at the Republican National Convention, and claimed credit for his defeat.